schlan/java-censor/README.md

 ## Contribution

 Feel free to submit a PR or file an issue.
-Please make sure, when filing a bug to provided sufficient reproduction steps, or even a failing test.
+Please make sure, when filing a bug, to provide sufficient reproduction steps or even a failing test.